Engee documentation

 ⌅ [aacddb02] JpegTurbo_jll v2.1.91+0 ② ▣

-The Pkg.status function of the Pkg package manager can only output package information from one project (by default, the active project).
+The Pkg.status function of the Pkg package manager can provide information about packages from only one project (active by default).
 For example:

 Status `/user/.project/Project.toml`